TomatenKuchenDEV/docs/docs/managebot/setup.md

 ![](/img/managebot_setup.png)

+To set up the bot, use the following command:

 `/setup <Panel url> <API key> [<Alias name>]`

-The bot supports HTTP as well as HTTPS panels - just make sure that the panels require a valid certificate when using HTTPS.
-If you don't have that, use HTTP without SSL.
+The bot supports both HTTP and HTTPS panels.
+Just make sure that panels using HTTPS require a valid certificate.
+If you don't have a valid certificate, use HTTP without SSL.

 An "alias" refers to a single panel.
-With aliases you can use multiple Pterodactyl panels at the same time.
-If you don't use an alias, the bot will auto generate one for you.
+With aliases, you can use multiple Pterodactyl panels at the same time.
+If you don't provide an alias, the bot will auto-generate one for you.

 ## How to use (`/manage`)